Envika/PUILENT-Event-Silencer-Template-For-Stellaris/README.md

-# PUILENT — Event Silencer Template for Stellaris
+# PUILENT — Event Silencer Tool for Stellaris

 ![PUILENT Banner](PUILENT_BANNER.png)
 *Silence the noise.
 Take control of your Stellaris events.*